StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

     > **NOTE**
     >
-    > In the preceding example, `/etc/krb5.conf` can be replaced with your actual save path of the **krb5.conf** file.
+    > - In the preceding example, `/etc/krb5.conf` can be replaced with your actual save path of the **krb5.conf** file.
 Make sure that the broker has read permissions on that file.
 If multiple brokers are deployed, you must modify the **start_broker.sh** file for each of these brokers and then restart the nodes that host the brokers to make the modifications take effect.
+    > - You can use the [SHOW BROKER](../Administration/SHOW%20BROKER.md) statement to check for brokers that are deployed in your StarRocks cluster.

 - HA configuration